primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image118.png)

 There is also an option to make services become due based on the "Appointment Date" field rather than the timeframe field.
-For more information on how to set this option, please see the Primero Administration and Configuration Guide.
+For more information on how to set this option, please see the **Primero Administration and Configuration Guide**.

 ### Follow Ups